Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 Afghanistan has made some progress in promoting human rights since the fall of the Taliban regime.
 However, the country still faces many challenges in this area.
 Women’s rights are a particular concern, with high levels of gender-based violence, limited access to education and healthcare, and restrictions on their participation in public life.

 Other human rights issues in Afghanistan include freedom of expression, freedom of the press, freedom of religion, and the rights of ethnic and religious minorities.
-The government and civil society organizations are working to address these issues and promote human rights in the country.
+The government and civil society organisations are working to address these issues and promote human rights in the country.

 Afghanistan’s Relations with its Neighbours and the International Community

-Afghanistan’s relations with its neighbours and the international community have been complex and influenced by various factors including geopolitics, security concerns, economic interests, and historical ties.
+Afghanistan’s relations with its neighbours and the international community have been complex and influenced by various factors, including geopolitics, security concerns, economic interests, and historical ties.
 Afghanistan shares borders with Iran, Pakistan, Turkmenistan, Uzbekistan, Tajikistan, and China.

 Afghanistan has historically had a difficult relationship with Pakistan due to border disputes and allegations of support for militant groups.
 Relations with Iran have also been strained at times due to political differences and concerns over drug trafficking.
 However, there have been efforts to improve relations with both countries in recent years.